Phileosopher/commonplace/legal-crimes.md

 Computer crime: a crime involving a [computer](computers.md)

+- Internet crime: a crime involving the internet

+Criminal mischief: intentionally damaging or altering someone's property without their consent

+Lewd conduct/lewd and lascivious acts: doing something illegal for sexual reasons

 Racketeering: [organization-sized](mgmt-badsystems.md) criminal activity (subversive), typically falls under the RICO Act

+Weapon charges: laws against weapon-based activities

 ### Disrespecting authority

 Contempt of court: not honoring the [standards](people-rules.md) of a court hearing

+Driving/fishing/hunting/hairstyling/entrepreneuring/anything without a license: not honoring a government's requirement for a specific task

+Illegal sale or distribution of (something): not honoring a governments' restriction of selling something

+Jaywalking: not walking on government-established road lines for walking

 Obstruction of justice: preventing an official from performing their duties

+Parking ticket: parking a vehicle without the government's consent

 Parole/probation violation: not honoring a probation officer, or performing a crime while on probation/parole